apache/iceberg-docs/README.md

 ## Relationship to the Iceberg Repository

-All markdown pages that are part of a versioned released are maintained in the iceberg repository.
+All markdown pages that are specific to an Iceberg version are maintained in the iceberg repository.
 All pages common across all version releases are kept here in the iceberg-docs repo.
 A few exceptions are the markdown files that can be found in the `format` folder in the iceberg repository and contains markdown files that are copied to `./landing-page/content/common/format`.